St Helens overpower Wigan in bruising derby

 Makinson played in Lomax to score under the posts, and the momentum carried on after the break when Percival teed up Batchelor to score.

-With Powell in the bin, Saints made sure when Percival pounced on a loose ball and the home support were able to relax.
+With Powell in the sin bin, Saints made sure of victory when Percival pounced on a loose ball to score.
+The home side were then able to relax.

 Reigning champions Saints have made another big statement with this success, as they seek to turn last year's Double into a Treble in the hunt for a fourth straight title.